|How do I prepare my writing skills for the EdD program?||

 |What can I tell my employer/supervisor who is writing the letter of support about the program?||

-A letter from the supervisor should have the supervisor acknowledge that the applicant is entering into a doctoral program which will require meetings in Austin one weekend a month as well as a time commitment to participate in the program.
+A letter from the supervisor should have the supervisor acknowledge that the applicant is entering into a fully online doctoral program, which will require a significant time commitment.
 Further, the supervisor understands that during the practicum, the supervisor will allow the candidate to expand his/her job duties to log at least 200 hours within the standards as required.
 Employers could be given the brochure which describes the program.

 |I am not currently working at a school, will this affect my admission?
 Will I need to be employed at a school during the program?||